 Although modern immunization and treatment methods have long made Tuberculosis (TB) almost unknown in the West, for millions around the world it remains a frightening and deadly disease.
-Treatment for TB is a long-term undertaking which factors such as a high degree of mobility amongst the population, a lack of information and limited infrastructure can make highly difficult.
+Treatment for TB is a long-term undertaking and factors such as a high degree of mobility amongst the population, a lack of information and limited infrastructure can make the process highly difficult.

 The humanitarian situation in northern Rakhine State is dire.
 Most of the region’s Muslim minority has been living for generations in almost inhuman conditions: doing their best to survive with what little means they have.
 The population is mainly landless.
 The high rate of poverty and population density, coupled with malnutrition makes the region a breeding ground for communicable diseases such as TB and Malaria.
 The Muslim minority remains a marginalized and vulnerable element of the population that is denied both recognition as an ethnic minority as well citizenship of their own country.

 - Sustainable reduction in the rate of TB infection, withdrawals from treatment, morbidity and transmission.

 - Secure access to adequate TB and Malaria diagnosis, treatment and care facilities for the population in cooperation with the national TB/Malaria program.

 - Reduce the risk of becoming immune to medications caused by withdrawal from treatment.

 - Training of Community Health Workers and Traditional Birth Attendants (TBAs) to become DOTS attendants.

 - Training of Community Health Workers in Malaria testing and treatment, and equipping them with the necessary drugs.